nathsagar96/apex/README.md

 The application will start on `http://localhost:8080` by default.

-## API Endpoints
+## API Endpoints 📖

-The service exposes the following RESTful endpoints:
+The service exposes the following RESTful endpoints.
+For interactive documentation, please refer to the Swagger UI.

 ### 1. Get News Brief (JSON)